I began meditating a few months back and it feels very positive, even transformative. That feeling is backed up empirically.

 So what about the fried onions?
 What about the “wisdom” we bring back that dissolves into foolishness upon review?

-A peak experience of spirit is a bit like going on one of the early NASA “pop-gun” space flights, but only if you didn’t realize you were the astronaut.
+A peak experience of spirit is a bit like going on one of the early NASA “pop-gun” space flights without any astronaut training (or warning).

 It is a quantum jump from a realm where only words, concepts, and connecting logic are believed to be real, and Occam’s razor is the universal solvent applied to mysteries, to a blatant contradiction of all that.
 You are suddenly madly out of your depth and inexplicable beings are communicating deep messages.
 Thrust into a staggering reality that isn’t made of concepts and words we have no choice but to jam the experience into our concepts and words machine to describe it…even to ourselves.
 We may try with all our strength to shove that reality into some of our boxes but as the experience floods us, no word is that much more useful than another, and all are misshapen.
 None of our coins fit the slot.
 We try to capture dragons in cricket cages because cricket cages are all we can bring through customs as we return to Flatland.